-There are around 1900 golf courses in England and with a wide variety of landscapes it offers unparalleled diversity in types of courses.
+There are around 1900 golf courses in England and with a wide variety of landscapes it offers unparalleled diversity in golf courses.
 Whether you're looking for links, heathland, downland, clifftop or parkland golf, England has it all.

-When golf moved from the seaside links closer to the population centres, the heathlands were seen as the ideal location for the inland golf.
-The first heathland courses were build in the 1890's south west of London in Surrey and the Berkshires.
+When golf moved from the seaside links closer to the population centres, the heathlands were seen as the ideal location for inland golf.
+The first heathland courses were build in the 1890's south west of London in Surrey.
 Woking, Sunningdale, Swinley Forest, Hankley Common, Wentworth, St Georges Hill and Walton Heath are just some of the legendary courses.

 In the south west of England we find the counties of Devon & Cornwall.
 Both famous for their beautiful scenery and idyllic villages.
 Cornwall's premier course is the fabulous St Enodoc Golf Club, jam-packed with quirk and charm.
 Otherwise West Cornwall, Perranporth and Trevose offer wonderful golf as well the latter having lovely lodge style accommodation.

 Devon is home to the oldest golf course in England at Royal North Devon, Westward Ho! est 1864.
 There is also a wonderful 36 holes at Saunton Golf Club, the East & West course are two of Englands finest links courses.